LLNL/axom/src/axom/sidre/docs/sphinx/data_vs_metadata.rst

 the view copy remains in the "B" group and its data is still intact.
 When we destroyed the "A" group, its view is also destroyed.
 So we can no longer access it with the usual method calls.
-If we maintained a handle (e.g., pointer) to it, it would no longer no longer be valid.
+If we maintained a handle (e.g., pointer) to it, it would no longer be valid.

 Lastly, we destroy the "B" group.
 Similar to the destruction of the "A" group, the view in the "B" group is destroyed.
 However, since we did not explicitly delete (i.e., destroy) the data, we see from the code output below that the buffer still exists in the datastore and is allocated.
 However, it has no attached views.
-Here is the complete example source code described here.
+Here is the complete example source code.

 .. literalinclude:: ../../examples/sidre_data_vs_metadata.cpp
    :start-after: _ex3_twoviews_onebuffer_copy_start